youngtsx/youngtsx.github.io/projects/docker.md

 <img src="dockerimages/docker_compose_yml.png" width="50%" height="50%">

 - copy and paste this into the .yml file
-- change serverlurl to DO server ip
+- change serverlurl to your DO server ip
 - edit the peers as needed

 starting wireguard